deta/cloud-docs/docs/micros/about.md

 - For unknown reasons, Google and Firebase packages for Python do not install successfully on Micros.
 - Currently, all requests received by Micros do not contain the client IP adresses.
 This make most rate-limiting logic and other IP-dependant logic not work on Micros.
 - Micros support most micro web framworks (Node.js: express, fastify, koa, etc && Python: FastAPI, Flask, etc.).
 Other frameworks are not likely to work.
+- Websockets and long running processes do not work on Micros. (examples: socket.io or Discord bots won't work)